Share via

 Summary

 Microsoft 365 Support is available only to users with Administrator roles associated with a valid email address.
-Therefore, only user accounts marked in the Microsoft 365 admin center as an administrator will be able to contact support and/or create a support incident.
+Therefore, only user accounts marked in the Microsoft 365 admin center as an administrator are able to contact support and/or create a support incident.
 Visit your Microsoft 365 admin center to manage your user accounts and define who has permissions to contact support.

 To create a new service request, browse to the Microsoft 365 Admin Portal.
 After login, navigate to Show all > Support > New Service Request, and use the subject to briefly describe the problem for the new service request.